Contextures: The Mechanism of Representation Learning

 Towards Better Contexts

 The first thing we need to understand is which contexts are better.
 Better contexts lead to better encoders, so it depends on how we evaluate an encoder.
 There are two ways: Extrinsic evaluation and intrinsic evaluation.
 Extrinsic evaluation evaluates an encoder by its performance on a specific downstream task, which is what we ultimately care about in practice.
 Intrinsic evaluation does not use any specific task.
-It could be more useful because we might not know all the downstream tasks at pretrain time.
-Moreover, we want the encoder to be transferable, so do not want it to be only good on one task.
-Here we focus on intrinsic evaluation.
+It is more useful for pretraining for two reasons: first, we might not know all the downstream tasks at pretrain time; second, we want the encoder to be transferable to a variety of tasks, so evaluating it on only one task is insufficient.

 Key result 4: A good context should have a moderate association between X and A.

 To see why, let us consider two clearly bad contexts.
-In the first context, A is a random variable independent of X. In the second context, A = X. Both contexts are useless because A does not provide additional information about X. Hence, a context is not useful if the association between X and A is too weak or too strong.
+In the first context, A is a random variable independent of X. In the second context, A = X. Both contexts are useless because A does not provide additional information about X. We can see that in the first context, the association between X and A is too weak; while in the second context, the association is too strong.

 Key result 5: Mixing multiple contexts can lead to better contexts.